rnwi241/LIS624SysLib2026/README.md

 Tools for understanding systems librarianship.
 This repository will be used to document my educational uderstanding of how technologies impact information ecosystems.
 ___
-## 2026-02-05 - Module 2.4 Documenting with Git, GitHub, and Markdown
+## 2026-02-05 - Module 2.4 Documenting with Git, GitHub, and Markdown for Docs
-Goal: Understand Text Editor using Microsoft Edit, create a GitHub account, establish GitHub repository, Git Configuraiton completion, generate SSH keys,
+Goal: Understand Text Editor using Microsoft Edit, create a GitHub account, establish GitHub repository, Git Configuraiton completion, generate SSH keys, Perform clone, edit, and push to GitHub.
+Post reflection to discussion board.

 Context: These tasks are associated with module 4 in LIS624-201.

-Steps:
+Steps: Outlined in goals.

-Results:
+Results: Completed.

 Verification:

-Notes:
+Notes: Selected Microsoft Edit for text editor. "edit" will launch text editor, ctrl-q will exit.